 Make It Unforgettable

 The word "trigger" often describes something that starts as an unhealthy behavior.
 Your workout buddy changing your gym time triggers you to skip it.
 Worrying about a sick parent leads you to overeat.

-But a trigger can also be a prompt to do something you want to do, like the old "string around your finger" idea.
+But a trigger can also be a prompt to do something you want to do.

 You can set up any kind of trigger: an alarm, a note, a text message.
-But a good trigger is one you'll both notice and link to what you want to do.
+A good trigger is one you'll both notice and link to what you want to do.
 You also want to time it to coincide with the action you want to take.

 Here are some examples to get you thinking.
 Feel free to try these, but you’ll have the most success if you pick something personal to you.